yanivkalfa/react-redux-immutable-router-localization/README.md

 ```

 ## note
-config folder holds `languagesLocalMap` file. `languagesLocalMap` contains a map of locals to their languages for example eng: 'en-US'.
+config folder holds `languagesLocalMap` file. `languagesLocalMap` contains a map of locals to their languages.
+for example: eng: 'en-US'.
 and is required for each new language you add.
 More info on localization codes can be [found here](https://en.wikipedia.org/wiki/Language_localisation)

 ## Localizing text
 To localize text you can use one of the localization methods
 `gettext, dgettext, ngettext, dngettext, pgettext, dpgettext, npgettext, dnpgettext`
-depending on the use case. more details can be found at :[gettext api](https://github.com/alexanderwallin/node-gettext#api)
+depending on the use case. more information about those methods can be found at: [gettext api](https://github.com/alexanderwallin/node-gettext#api)

 Example:
 ```javascript